Sneha, Shastrinagar, Bmc Colony, Behind Bldg.no.11, Santacruz West,, Mumbai, Maharashtra, India, 400017

-A secular, Mumbai-based non-profit organisation, SNEHA (Society for Nutrition, Education and Health Action) believes that investing in women''s health is essential to building viable urban communities.
+A secular, Mumbai-based non-profit organization, SNEHA believes that investing in women's health is essential to building viable urban communities.
 SNEHA targets four large public health areas - Maternal and Newborn Health, Child Health and Nutrition, Sexual and Reproductive Health and Prevention of Violence against Women and Children.
+We work in Mumbaiís most vulnerable slums including Dharavi, Ghatkopar, Kurla, Mankhurd, Govandi and Kandivali.
+We have recently extended our work in Maternal and Newborn health to Thane, Mira-Bhayander and Kalyan-Dombivali municipal corporations.

-Its approach is two pronged: it recognises that in order to improve urban health standards, its initiatives must target both care seekers and care providers.
-It works at the community level to empower women and slum communities to be catalysts of change in their own right and collaborate with existing public health systems and health care providers to create sustainable improvements in urban health.
+Our approach is two pronged: We work at the community level to empower women and slum communities to be catalysts of change in their own right and also collaborate with existing public health systems and health care providers to create sustainable improvements in urban health.

 Anamika came to the SNEHA crisis centre in April '2011 brutally beaten up seeking redress and medical help for the domestic violence being inflicted upon her and her 3 school going daughters by her alcoholic husband.
 We got her treated her at Sion hospital.